denkuppens/HomeAssistant/OpenWrtPresenceDetection/readme.md

 - `mosquitto-client`
 - `coreutils-nohup`

+Use these commands via SSH (replace ip adddress with ip address of your router):

+      ssh root@192.168.1.1
+      opkg update
+      opkg install mosquitto-client
+      opkg install coreutils-nohup

+I personally also like to install htop to see if the process is running.

 Install presence_report on each OpenWrt AP/router in your home by executing this command on your AP/router via an ssh terminal.
 For example in Windows open a cmd promt and type "ssh root@192.168.1.1".
 Do this vor every Router/AP in your network.

     wget -O /usr/bin/presence_report https://github.com/denkuppens/HomeAssistant/blob/main/OpenWrtPresenceDetection/presence_report?raw=true && chmod u+x /usr/bin/presence_report

+Start the script via the SSH terminal (replace the ip address with the address of your MQTT server)

+    nohup /usr/bin/presence_report 192.168.1.x >/dev/null 2>&1 &

+Add this also to rc.local directly or via the OpenWrt user interface -> System -> Startup -> Local startup.
+Add it just above 'exit 0'.

+    nohup /usr/bin/presence_report 192.168.1.x >/dev/null 2>&1 &

 > (Script is modified from original GitHub repository: https://github.com/enesbcs/owrtwifi2mqtt, I added the ip address to the report message)